FabianRuizF/TalaTrivia/README.md

 ```
 this should print back the response with an id, for example {'question_id': 14, 'answer_1': 'Au', 'answer_2': 'Ag', 'answer_3': 'Hg', 'answer_4': 'Pb', 'correct_answer': 1, 'difficulty': 2}

+To check more responses and its schemas, they can be viewed on  /project/scehmas/  , and also viewed on http://{deployed_ip}:8000/docs

 # Project description
 The project uses FastAPI to be able to scale up in a much easier way than flask.